- Knox Law Institute

 Reasons Why Qualifying for Medicaid can be Important

 Medicaid Coverage of Long-Term Care Costs.
-The most obvious reason for the importance of MA qualification is that it is the only ongoing source of public assistance to pay for the costs of long-term care; and that once an individual qualifies for MA, the Department of Human Services (“DHS”) – the agency that administers Medicaid in PA – generally covers all of the costs of long-term care throughout the individual’s lifetime (assuming of course that the individual continues to qualify for MA for the rest of his/her life).
+The most obvious reason for the importance of MA qualification is that it is the only ongoing source of public assistance to pay for the costs of long-term care; and that once an individual qualifies for MA, the Department of Human Services (“DHS”) – the agency that administers Medicaid in PA – generally covers all of the costs of long-term care throughout the individual’s lifetime (assuming of course that the individual continues to qualify for MA for the rest of their life).

 Limitation on Nursing Home’s Right to Collect for Services.
 Another reason that MA qualification can be critically important to applicants and their families is that it limits the nursing homes’ right to collect from others for services rendered to a nursing home resident.
 In other words, as a condition to the nursing home’s right to receive MA funding from the Commonwealth, the nursing home cannot also collect against a qualified MA applicant or members of the applicant’s family.
 The importance of MA qualification is therefore underscored by the existence and enforcement of Filial Supports Laws (discussed below).